Growing pumpkins is a delightful experience that your family and friends can enjoy together!

 So what grows well around pumpkins?
 Here are some of the best:

-• Petunias, tansy, as well as nasturtiums.
+- Petunias, tansy, and nasturtiums.
 Deterrent for many pests.

-• Corn.
-These grow tall and slender, so they will not affect the pumpkin’s growing space.
+- Corn.
+These plants grow tall and slender, so they will not encroach on the pumpkin’s growing space.
 Small pumpkin varieties may even climb on the corn plants.

-These are just some of the plants you can use when gardening with pumpkins.
-Remembering these guidelines can help you get a successful harvest.
+These are some of the plants you can use when gardening with pumpkins.
+Remembering these guidelines can help you achieve a successful harvest.

 What NOT to Plant Next to Pumpkins